connixu/ny_artsy_date/README.md

 # ny_artsy_date

-A Python package to provide easy access to current and upcoming art-based events within a walkable / bikeable distance (500-3000 meters) in the New York Metro area using NYC ArtBeats and Google Maps API's.
+This is a Python package to help making creatives plan dates and outings by providing easy access to current and upcoming art-based events and restaurants within the NYC Metro area by wrapping the [NYC ArtBeats API](https://www.nyartbeat.com/resources/doc/api) and by leveraging the [Google Maps API's](https://developers.google.com/maps) as accessed through [googlemaps package](https://github.com/googlemaps/google-maps-services-python) as well as [gmaps](https://pypi.org/project/gmaps/) package).

+The functions within return data tables and maps as needed based on a specified search radius of a starting address.
+There is also a function (for those who like spontanaeity) to `choose_my_art_date`, which selects one art-based event and one restaurant nearby based on a starting point.
+Users can further adjust for a variety of needs, such as search radius from starting point, whether the event is free, and minimum Google Places Rating (for the restaurant).

+Note: this package is dependent on the `googlemaps` and `gmaps` packages, which acces the Google Maps API.
+Users should obtain a Google Maps API key to use this package to its full capacity.

 ## Installation